-Seattle was the first city in the world to pump Foreground Music (by Yesco, later merged with Muzak) into stores and offices.
+Seattle was the first city in the world to pump Foreground Music into stores and offices.

 X-rays can not be used for shoe fittings.

-The world’s first gas station opened in 1907 at Western Ave. and Holgate St. in Seattle.
+The world’s first gas station opened in 1907 at Western Avenue and Holgate Street in Seattle.

 Seattle was the first American city to put police on bicycles.

-In Seattle, it is against the law to carry a concealed weapon that is over six feet in length.
+In Seattle, it is against the law to carry a concealed weapon over six feet in length.

-The first general strike in the nation was in Seattle in 1919 – it lasted five days, February 6-11, as 60,000 shipyard workers walked off their jobs.
+The first general strike in the nation was in Seattle in 1919 – it lasted five days, February 6-11, as 60,000 shipyard workers left their jobs.

-Northgate Center, built in 1950, became the world’s first in the United States to be described as a mall, and the first mall to have public restrooms.
+Northgate Center, built in 1950, became the world’s first in the United States to be described as a mall and the first to have public restrooms.